General Program Requirements:

 Attendance at scheduled departmental colloquia is required.

-The master's thesis is an original empirical study that demonstrates the student's knowledge of research methods and mastery of her/his primary area of interest.
-The thesis should be limited to a specific problem in the Biological Sciences and investigated under the direct supervision of a major advisor.
+The master's thesis is an original empirical study that demonstrates the student's knowledge of research methods and mastery of their primary area of interest.
+The thesis should be limited to a specific problem in the biological sciences and investigated under the direct supervision of a major advisor.

-A student preparing to defend a master's thesis should confirm a date and time with her/his committee, composed of both the major advisor and another member of the Graduate Faculty.
-The student should then register with the Graduate Secretary.
-After the date, time, and room are approved, the Biology Department posts flyers announcing the defense.
+A student preparing to defend a master's thesis should confirm a date and time with their committee, composed of both the major advisor and another member of the Graduate Faculty.
+The student should then register with the department.
+After the date, time and room are approved, the Biology Department posts flyers announcing the defense.